-- For all other grades, students may be referred for individual testing.
-The school psychologist will administer the WISC V which provides two sets of subtest scores in verbal reasoning, quantitative reasoning, and fluid reasoning.
+- When criteria is met, individual referral may be made for aptitude testing throughout a child’s academic career, and a formal appeal process is in place.
+The school psychologist will administer one or more cognitive measures, such as the WISC V which provides two sets of subtest scores in verbal reasoning, quantitative reasoning, and fluid reasoning.
 Other tests may be given if judged appropriate.
 Students who score in the IQ 130 range will be identified as high ability.
-Parent questionnaire and information from classroom instructor are also collected.
+Parent questionnaire, signed parent permission for testing, signed building administrator permission, and information from classroom instructor are also collected.
+(Please go to detailed program description link listed below for additional information, or please check with your building administrator for procedures for referral.)

 An appeal process is in place in the event the identification team does not place a child in service, and a parent challenges the decision.
 The following steps clarify the appeal process: